Skip to content

 \[ h_{\dot\rho} = \dot{\rho} + \dot b_c,\qquad \mathbf{H}_{\dot{\rho}} = \left[-\frac{\boldsymbol{p}^\top}{\rho}\ \ -\hat{\boldsymbol{u}}^\top\ \ 0\ \ 1\right]. \]

-DEM radial constraint
+DEM terrain constraint

-The measurement noise follows the Melman et al. (2024) guidance: surface users use \(\sigma_{\text{DEM}} = n\,\sqrt{\sigma_h^2 + \sigma_{\text{pos}}^2}\), while lander cases default to lander_sigma_3sigma_m/3 (20 m at 3-sigma).
-When estimation.dem.enable_below_m is set for a lander, the filter uses the lander noise below the threshold and falls back to the surface DEM noise above it (representing the altimeter being disabled).
+The measurement noise follows the Melman et al. (2024) guidance: static/rover users use \(\sigma_{\text{DEM}} = n\,\sqrt{\sigma_h^2 + \sigma_{\text{pos}}^2}\), while EDL cases default to lander_sigma_3sigma_m/3 (20 m at 3-sigma).
+When estimation.dem.enable_below_m is set for an EDL case, the filter uses the descent noise below the threshold and falls back to the surface DEM noise above it.
 If the DEM lookup returns NaN, the update is skipped.
 The DEM update is applied once per epoch by stacking the DEM row alongside the range and range-rate rows in a single EKF update.
-The DEM observation is computed from the predicted position at that epoch (so height is never treated as a state), then included in the combined measurement vector.
-When estimation.dem.reference_radius_m/estimation.dem.flattening are omitted, the DEM constraint uses user.body_radius_m when available.
-If planet_shape is set, sphere uses the mean radius and zero flattening while ellipsoid uses the semimajor axis and flattening from configs/environment/constants.yaml.
-If no user radius or constants are available, set estimation.dem.reference_radius_m explicitly and estimation.dem.flattening as needed.
-Set estimation.dem.lander_use_1sigma_in_filter to true (default) to convert the 20 m (3-sigma) lander accuracy into a 1-sigma value; set it to false to use the 20 m directly.
-For estimation.dem.mode, use surface (rover) or lander.

 Example configuration: